 You will still have until October 12, 2014 to send money using Amazon Payments, making it possible to send $1,000 per month for two more months.

 While it wasn’t particularly lucrative, Amazon Payments was a useful way to meet minimum spend requirements on credit cards.
-Not to mention it was one of the easiest—zero cost, minimum effort methods to manufacture spend.

 I’m sure a lot of people have used Amazon Payments over the last three years to help meet minimum spends or earn up to 12,000 points per year, and it was a great service while it lasted.